 WordPress Form Maker plugin provides a list of settings, which let you customize the features of each form individually.
 You can set up autoresponder emails, “Thank you” messages, specify actions after form submission and more.
-Press Form Options button from your form editor page to open these settings.
+Edit your form, click the Settings tab from the form editor page to open the available tools.

-Form Options page is divided into separate tabs for each group of settings.
+The Settings section is divided into separate tabs for each group of options.
 When you make changes and press Update, modifications on all tabs will be saved at once.
 We will discuss each tab and its options separately in the next few subsections of this user guide.

-General Options tab of Form Maker allows you to modify the main settings the selected form particularly.
+General Options tab allows you to modify the main settings the selected form particularly.
 You can choose to publish or unpublish the form, choose to save the submitted information to your website and more.
 Let’s go through all settings below.

 Enable this option, so the form will be visible on the site front-end when you publish it with one of Form Maker’s Display Options.